Legal representation of unaccompanied children

 The law provides for the appointment of a legal representative to an unaccompanied child.[4]
 IGI-DAI shall take the necessary steps, as soon as possible, to appoint a legal representative to assist the unaccompanied minor applying for asylum during the procedure, including during the admissibility and Dublin procedure as the case may be.[5]

-The law prescribes it is not necessary to appoint a legal representative for the unaccompanied minor asylum seeker if he or she is to reach the age of the majority within 15 days of the filing of the asylum application.[3]
+The law prescribes it is not necessary to appoint a legal representative for the unaccompanied minor asylum seeker if they are to reach the age of the majority within 15 days of the filing of the asylum application.[6]

 The law also foresees that IGI shall: